 You may get half-rate Maternity Benefit with your One-Parent Family Payment if you meet the conditons for both payments.
 If you are not entitled to a One-Parent Family Payment, and you have no other income you may get some financial support under the Supplementary Welfare Allowance Scheme.

 If you are taking part in an employment scheme you have the full range of statutory employment rights including maternity leave.

-If you become pregnant while on an employment scheme (Community Employment, Rural Social Scheme, Tús and Gateway schemes) you are entitled to take 26 weeks’ maternity leave (you can also take an additional 16 weeks of optional unpaid leave).
+If you become pregnant while on an employment scheme (Community Employment, Rural Social Scheme, Tús and Gateway schemes) you are entitled to take 26 weeks’ maternity leave including an additional 16 weeks of optional unpaid leave.
 If possible, you will be supported to complete your 52 weeks of paid work on the same or another project when you finish your maternity leave.